 Provide code enforcement assistance to 20 lower-income households per year.

-Provide a list of resources (online and in-person) for repairs for people who experience violations of code enforcement, including funding sources by the end of 2022.
+Provide a list of resources (online and in-person) for repairs for people who experience violations of code enforcement, including funding sources by the end of 2023.

+Pursuant to State law, amend the Zoning Ordinance to require the replacement of units affordable to the same or lower income level as a condition of any development on a non-vacant site consistent with those requirements set forth in the State Density Bonus Law.

 Responsible Agency: Development Services Department/Building and Safety Division and Hesperia Housing Authority